bjlee81/java-algorithm/README.md

 # License

-This project is licensed under the terms of the ???
+This project is licensed under the terms of the MIT.